 Who are we?

 Legal Psychology combines psychological principles with legal applications such as eyewitness accounts, lie detection, suspect interrogations, and terrorist threats.
 The key objective of The House of Legal Psychology is to prepare a new generation of high calibre researchers in Legal Psychology who will obtain cross-European expertise in legal, forensic and security domains.
 Through its central focus on the psycho-legal domain in Europe, the programme will have a critical carry-over effect for research on issues relevant to the European research agenda, such as criminal networks, human intelligence gathering, preventing miscarriages of justice, analysis of terrorist threats, and the effects of extended punishment.
 This research is vital as there are a number of misconceptions that need to be addressed.
-The focus of the PhD projects will be on these research domains (see Application Procedure for specific themes).
+The focus of the PhD projects are on these research domains.

 The House consists of three consortium members, i.e., Maastricht University’s Faculty of Law and Faculty of Psychological Neuroscience in The Netherlands led by prof.dr.
 Peter J. van Koppen and prof.dr.
 Harald Merckelbach, the University of Portsmouth in the United Kingdom led by prof.dr.
 Aldert Vrij, and the University of Gothenburg in Sweden led by prof.dr.
 Pär-Anders Granhag.
 The consortium is coordinated by Maastricht University, Faculty of Law.
 The House brings together the three centres of excellence in the European field of Legal Psychology.
 Find out more about the Consortium members via Who are we.